£22,000 Heat Pump Disaster That Exposes a Broken Industry

 This isn’t just my story.
 It’s a snapshot of an industry problem.

 • Accreditation means very little.
 EPC were “certified” when I hired them.
-Their work was dreadful.
+I found the quality of their work to be dreadful.
 The certification didn’t protect me.

 • There’s no consumer escalation.
 MCS and RECC don’t offer practical remedies.
 Heat Geek’s map once listed dozens of installers, but course completion clearly isn’t the same as competence.